ZahraAyyubi/bigdata-labs-kntu/mongodb-practice/readme.md

 # MongoDB Practice – Big Data Coursework

-This project was developed as part of the Big Data Systems course at **K. N. Toosi University of Technology (2021)**.
+This project was developed as part of the Big Data Systems course at **K. N. Toosi University of Technology**.
 It demonstrates core MongoDB functionalities including data import, document querying, aggregation pipelines, and backup/restore operations.

 ---